xor-ranavikrant/Readme/Ignite Lab.md

 -----------

-### Exercise 2: Explore offline data and analytics pipeline using ADB Delta and Delta Live Tables.
-Land data from streaming pipe in the Lake and connect with non-streaming data to build a simple Lakehouse to generate actionable insights in Exercise 3. <a name="delta-live-table-pipeline"></a>
+### Exercise 2: Explore offline data and analytics pipeline using open Delta format and Azure Databricks Delta Live Tables.
+Stitch streaming and non-streaming data landed earlier to create a combined data product to build a simple Lakehouse. <a name="delta-live-table-pipeline"></a>

 Analyzing disparate data sources in an integrated way has been a challenge for Wide World Importers.
 In the past, different teams at the company were assigned to analyze customer churn, social media trends, marketing campaigns, and sales forecasts.
 So, it was left to business analysts and executives to synthesize these datasets into a data-driven decision making solution.
 By delivering a Lakehouse, it will become simple for teams to collaborate on a unified workspace to process, analyze, and model data.